-E. lucida can be distinguished from the hybrids it has given rise to in the following ways: from E. × intermedia ‘Rostrevor’ by the markedly more glaucous underside to the leaves in lucida; from E. ‘Penwith’ by the generally smaller leaves and the downy pubescence adpressed to the shoot in lucida vs. dense and spreading hairs in ‘Penwith’; and from E. × hilleri by its simple leaves vs. compound in × hilleri.
+E. lucida can be distinguished from the hybrids it has given rise to in the following ways: from E. × intermedia ‘Rostrevor’ by the markedly more glaucous underside to the leaves in lucida; from E. ‘Penwith’ by the generally smaller leaves and the downy pubescence adpressed to the shoot in lucida vs. larger leaves and dense and spreading hairs in ‘Penwith’; and from E. × hilleri by its simple leaves vs. compound in × hilleri.
 Only with the naturally occurring hybrid E. × hybrida is separation sometimes difficult (Cullen et al. 2011).

 This is a selection with flowers toward the larger end of the given size-range for the species.
 The petals are flushed pale pink (paler than in ‘Pink Cloud’) darkening to a crimson centre.
 It was found in the wild in 1986 and entered cultivation c.
 1990.
 (Edwards & Marshall 2019, anbg.gov.au).

 There are several variegated cultivars of E. lucida including ‘Gilt Edge’, ‘Leatherwood Cream’, and ‘Spring Glow’.
 These all have leaves with cream or creamy-yellow coloured margins and the differences are very slight indeed.
 ‘Gilt Edge’ has leaves with a pale-gold margin and is apparently distinguished by flattened flowers, white as in the species, and by having a proportion of trifoliate leaves across the plant (Edwards & Marshall 2019).
 This latter character is at odds with the description of the parent species, suggesting this may have resulted from some sort of mutation).